An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Conclusions and outlook

 Most importantly, we show that this method can be reformulated and solved as a mixed-binary linear program under general conditions, and that the solution is at least as good as the current practice under certain assumptions.
 Hence, the approach can be applied to a wide range of real-world problems, including Nash equilibria in energy and natural resource markets.
 The approach allows to include a variety of market regulations, such as ``no-loss'' rules common in power markets.
 These rules can be formulated as linear constraints and therefore do not substantially increase the numerical complexity of obtaining a binary quasi-equilibrium.

 The solution method for binary equilibrium problems proposed in this work can be extended to include Generalized Nash games \citep[cf.][]{Harker_1991} or games with individual joint constraints \citep{Nabetani_2011_GNE}, as well as equilibrium problems in discrete rather than binary variables.
 Furthermore, more general non-cooperative games can be solved in this framework, such as games based on conjectural variations \citep{Wogrin_2013_math_programming}.
-Extending the mathematical approach to stochastic applications is also straightforward.
+Extending the approach to stochastic applications is also straightforward.

+One caveat of the proposed method is that the reformulation as a binary optimization program with linear constraints is not directly applicable to market settings where players are aware of their own impact on the final demand price (i.e., Nash-Cournot equilibrium models).
+The properties of this method in larger-scale applications also requires further investigation to better understand computation time scaling and numerical characteristics.

+The market rules obviously differ across various fields.
+A topic that has received far less attention from the applied Operations Research community is agriculture.
+Yet it is also a form of binary game between independent farmers (or agro-commercial enterprises), which decide whether to plant a field or not.
+Interestingly, and in contrast to power markets, there are subsidies being paid in many countries to farmers that let some of their land lay idle.
+Hence, there is a payment for doing nothing!
+The key difference may be that farming is seen as a market less prone to exertion of strategic behavior, and that letting a field lay idle is still seen to provide a benefit beyond mere price support, by maintaining the landscape or providing breeding grounds for wildlife -- public acceptance of support schemes may be higher in these cases.

 In economic applications, the binary variables can be interpreted as on/off decisions, or as market-entrance or investment decisions in a dynamic, two-stage setting.
 Lumpy investment in the European power grid capacity by national regulators, each seeking to shift rents towards their domestic constituents, is a natural next application of the binary equilibrium method \citep[cf.][]{Huppmann_2015_natstrat_investment}.
-The European regulatory agency ACER and the inter-TSO compensation mechanism under its purview are very similar to the structure of the structure of our proposed method, where an upper-level coordination player guides the non-cooperative players towards a beneficial equilibrium.
+The European regulatory agency ACER and the inter-TSO compensation mechanism under its purview are very similar to the structure of the proposed method, where an upper-level coordinator guides non-cooperative players with binary investment decisions.